asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-Stack-Research/Investigation-of-a-reSIProcate-Based-SIP-Channel-Driver-in-Asterisk.md

 Implementing and maintaining a facade or "wrapper" around any third party library is a development, maintenance and support burden of some significance.
 The stability is directly dependent on the third-party library's stability and requires a special, and perhaps uncommon, amalgam (e.g problem domain, product, library, C and C++) of knowledge to implement correctly.
 In the case of a feature rich third party API, the effort required to wrap a useful expanse of the API may prove to be roughly equivalent to the implementation of the library itself.

-!!! note
+/// note
 One consequence of this approach is that the more of a library you use, the more of a facade you need to build.
 If the third-party library API changes in some significant way in a major release, Asterisk must either remain on the old version, possibly maintaining it past it's EOL horizon or alter the facade to match the third-party library's changes.
 Either situation is against one of the principle reasons for using a third party library in the first place.

-[//]: # (end-note)
+///

 reSIProcate_C_Cpp_FacadeL
 Integration with Asterisk Specific Utility Libraries